 The Compensation Committee does not and cannot delegate its authority to determine director and executive officer compensation.
-Our Compensation Committee and management did not engage the services of an external compensation consultant during fiscal year 2016.
+Our Compensation Committee and management did not engage the services of an external compensation consultant during fiscal year 2017.

-During the fiscal year ended August 31, 2016, the Compensation Committee met twice.
+During the fiscal year ended August 31, 2018, the Compensation Committee did not meet.
 A copy of the Compensation Committee charter is available on the Company's website at www.TMRC.com.